alexwlchan/alexwlchan.net/src/_drafts/getting-the-tint-colour-from-an-image-with-python-and-k-means.md

 ```

 But if you actually try this, you quickly discover that it usually returns something close to black or close to white -- it's not very representative!
+(For scanned documents it's almost always white.)
 Here's an example:

 <img src="/images/2019/green_chair.jpg" style="width: 600px;">

 A human looking at that photo would probably pick green as the main colour -- but there are lots of different shades of green.
-Although there are more green pixels than any other colour, there are only a few pixels of each shade, so they're low down on the colour tally.
+Although there are more green-ish pixels than any other colour, there are only a few of each exact shade, so they're low down on the colour tally.

 If we want to extract the main colours, we need to be able to group similar-looking colours together.
+We want to count all the different shades of green together.

 I played with a couple of simple ideas, but I didn't get anywhere useful, so I searched for other people tackling this problem.
 I found [a post by Charles Leifer][leifer] addressing a similar problem that suggested using [k-means clustering][k_means], so I decided to try that.

 I've never used k-means before, so I wanted to take time to understand it.
 There's an implementation of k-means [in scikit-learn][sklearn], but I wanted to write my own to be sure I really knew what was going on.
-If you already know how k-means works, you can skip the next two sections -- if not, read on, and I'll do my best to explain.
+If you already know how k-means works, you can [skip the next two sections][skip] -- if not, read on, and I'll do my best to explain.

 [get_colors]: https://pillow.readthedocs.io/en/stable/reference/Image.html?highlight=getcolors#PIL.Image.Image.getdata
 [k_means]: https://en.wikipedia.org/wiki/K-means_clustering
 [leifer]: http://charlesleifer.com/blog/using-python-and-k-means-to-find-the-dominant-colors-in-images/
 [sklearn]: https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html
+[skip]: #picking-a-tint-colour-from-the-dominant-colours